fatalxiao/vivy/README.md

 ## What is Vivy?

 Vivy is a state container for JavaScript apps based on [redux][redux-url].
+You can get started easily as syntax is designed closing to Redux.

-In Vivy, state, actions and reducers are combined in one file called `model`.
+In Vivy, state, actions and reducers are combined in one object called `model`.
 Actions and reducers in model all can be called by `dispatch`.
 So `action type` is no need to be defined in Vivy.
 Also, redundant actions are unnecessary when you can dispatch reducers directly.